-PLEASE SUPPORT YOUR SURGERY BY HAVING YOUR VACCINATION HERE - We will be starting our flu clinics this year towards the end of September and will be booking appointments at the beginning of September so please ring 26086 to make an appointment.
+PLEASE SUPPORT YOUR SURGERY BY HAVING YOUR VACCINATION HERE - We will be starting our flu clinics this year towards the end of September and will be booking appointments at the beginning of September.

 What is flu?